senecajs/senecajs.org/src/pages/get-started/index.md

   .act( 'role:math,cmd:sum,left:1,right:2', console.log )
 ```

 The `seneca.wrap` method matches a set of patterns and overrides all of them with the same action extension function.
 This is the same as calling `seneca.add` manually for each one.
-It takes two parameters:
+It takes the following two parameters:

-* `pin`: a pin is a pattern-matching pattern
+* `pin`: a pin is a pattern-matching pattern.
-* `action`: action extension function
+* `action`: action extension function.
 *
 A `pin` is a pattern that matches other patterns (it "pins" them).
-The pin `role:math` will match the patterns `role:math,cmd:sum` and `role:math,cmd:product` that are registered with Seneca.
+The pin `role:math` matches the patterns `role:math,cmd:sum` and `role:math,cmd:product` that are registered with Seneca.

-In this case, you use `seneca.wrap` to make sure that the `left` and `right` properties are parsed as numberic values, even if they are provided as strings.
+In this case, you use `seneca.wrap` to make sure that the `left` and `right` properties are parsed as numeric values, even if they are provided as strings.

 Sometimes it can be useful to see a visual tree of the patterns and any overrides in a Seneca instance.
 You can do this using the `--seneca.print.tree` command line option.
 The file [math-tree.js][] loads the _math_ plugin, but then does nothing: